coala/coala/docs/Developers/Git_Basics.rst

 The ``git config`` command lets you configure your Git installation (or an individual repository) from the command line.
-This command can define everything from user info to preferences to the behavior of a repository.
+This command can define everything from user info to preferences to the behaviour of a repository.

 ::